karimelbana/karimelbana/README.md

 ### Some of my favourite projects are:

-- [SolarOdyssey](https://karimelbana-solarodyssey-interfacesolar-app-gq3677.streamlit.app/), the deep learning model that predicts energy demand of rural villages in Nigeria using sattelite images
+- [SolarOdyssey](https://karimelbana-solarodyssey-interfacesolar-app-gq3677.streamlit.app/), the deep learning model that predicts energy demand of rural villages in Nigeria using satellite images

 ![alt text](https://github.com/karimelbana/SolarOdyssey/blob/main/Interface/SolarOdyssey_Logo.png)

 <!--
 **karimelbana/karimelbana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->